Fair allocation of indivisible items with conflict graphs: Pseudo-polynomial algorithms for special graph classes

-\begin{sloppypar} Property (iii) can be put in context with Theorem~\ref{thm:cocomp}.
-Indeed, it is known that permutation graphs are a subclass of cocomparability graphs (see, e.g.,~\cite{MR1686154}).
+\begin{sloppypar} Property (iii) can be put in context with Theorem~\ref{thm:cocomp}. {Indeed, it is known that every permutation graph is a cocomparability graph} (see, e.g.,~\cite{MR1686154}).
 This gives rise to the following result that \textsc{Fair $k$-Division Under Conflicts} on biconvex bipartite graphs is indeed easier (from the complexity point of view) than on general bipartite graphs.
-It should be pointed out that the contribution of Theorem~\ref{thm:biconvex} is the identification of the complexity status of the problem, but not a practically relevant algorithm, since the pseudo-polynomial running time will be prohibitive in practice.
 The high-level idea of the algorithm is illustrated in Algorithm~\ref{alg:biconvex}. \end{sloppypar}

 \begin{sloppypar} \begin{theorem} For every $k\ge 1$, \textsc{Fair $k$-Division Under Conflicts} is solvable in time \hbox{$\mathcal{O}(n^{3k+2}(Q+1)^k)$} for connected biconvex bipartite conflict graphs $G$, where $Q = \max_{1\le j\le k}p_j(V(G))$. \end{theorem} \end{sloppypar}